 Everyday life in Jakarta

 However much reading and research one might do, nothing can properly prepare you for the massive attack on one’s senses when first moving to Jakarta.
 This great, grey megalopolis has a population of over 12 million people.
 Many of these people are living in extreme poverty and shanties, and slums are as much a part of the city’s architecture as the grand modern offices and tower blocks that mark the city skyline.
 The roads are constantly congested with heavy traffic and the lack of adequate pavements, coupled with the fumes and pollution, make walking difficult and unpleasant.
 Crossing a road here could almost be classified as an extreme sport.

 Another culture shock that took a little while to recover from was the ladies’ toilets.
-I soon discovered that it’s a rich and rare treat to find toilet paper in the cubicles, as tradionally women wash themselves afterwards with a sort of hose-like douche apparatus.
+I soon discovered that it’s a rich and rare treat to find toilet paper in the cubicles, as traditionally, women wash themselves afterwards with a sort of hose-like apparatus.
 I also wondered why I encountered black footmarks so often on the lavatory seat.
-At first I thought it might be the previous occupant getting up to peer over into the cubicle next door in a hunt for some paper but then I realised that that wasn’t quite the case after I spotted some interesting stickers on the toilet doors with a picture showing how to sit properly on the toilet and a big X through an image of a squatting woman on the toilet seat itself.
-It seems that modern sit-down toilets are not to everyone’s taste and that the tradional squatting toilets are still preffered by some.
+At first I thought it might be the previous occupant getting up to peer over into the cubicle next door in a hunt for some paper, but then I realised that that wasn’t quite the case after I spotted some interesting stickers on the toilet doors with a picture showing how to sit properly on the toilet and a big X through an image of a squatting woman on the toilet seat itself.
+It seems that modern sit-down toilets are not to everyone’s taste and that traditional squatting toilets are still preferred by some.